rockerroller/auto1-code-challenge/README.md

 yarn build
 ```

-You will have a production build into the `build` directory under your application root.
+You will have a production build into the `build` directory under the application root.

 > PS1: The build process takes in consideration the .env file and all its keys and values.